Rory Kennedy: Public image

 Prior to the 1990s, Kennedy was said to have been known solely for being the child who was born after the assassination of her father, Robert F. Kennedy.
-Following the plane crash of her cousin John F. Kennedy, Jr., she established notability for being the cousin whose wedding he planned to attend.
+Following the plane crash of her cousin John F. Kennedy Jr., she established notability for being the cousin whose wedding he planned to attend.
 Anita Gates of The New York Times wrote that Kennedy would understandably want to be known as "the one who became a filmmaker."

-She has elicited sympathy in some corners.
 Edward Klein wrote in his book The Kennedy Curse: Why Tragedy Has Haunted America's First Family for 150 Years that Rory Kennedy "had suffered more from the Kennedy Curse than any other member of the family."
 Klein then listed the deaths of her father and brother David, as well as her role in unsuccessfully attempting to save the life of her brother Michael Kennedy.

 Kennedy has spoken of her work and its relation to that of her father.
 "I don't think of it as a continuation of his work, but I certainly think I was influenced by the person that he was and have made a range of choices because of what he contributed to the world.
 I have enormous respect for all that he accomplished in his short life and how much he was able to move people and touch people.
 I've certainly been inspired by that."
 On January 14, 2010, Full Frame announced Kennedy and Liz Garbus would be the recipients of that year's Career Award.
 In the press release, Full Frame called the duo's work "unique".